EresDev/Web3/README.md

 # Web3

 This repository contains code examples from the video series [Web3.js · Ethereum Blockchain Developer Crash Course](https://www.youtube.com/playlist?list=PLS5SEs8ZftgXlCGXNfzKdq7nGBcIaVOdN).
+It helps you in interacting with ethereum blockchain using Web3.js library.

 ### How to run?